shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-1-EntraConnect-setup/README.md

         ![dsreg2](pics/dsregcmd_status_2.png)
     2. if you don't see one of them, make sure:
         - ADSync service is running on the DC, and restart
-        - [*Registration* column is not "Pending"](https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/), if it is, then continue to the next lab
+        - [*Registered* column is not "Pending"](https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/), if it is, then continue to the next lab